-Bye-polls: TMC leads in 4 Assembly seats in Bengal, BJP ahead in 3 of 5 Assam constituencies
+Bye-polls: TMC leads in 4 Assembly seats in Bengal, Congress ahead of BJP in Himachal Pradesh

 Bye-polls were also held in Mawryngkneng and Rajabala seats in the state.

-Election Commission data at 10.15 am showed that Lyngdoh was leading in Mawphlang against Congress’ Kennedy Cornelius Khyriem.
-National People’s Party’s Pyniaid Sing Syiem was ahead of Congress’ Highlander Kharmalki in Mawryngkneng.
+Election Commission data showed that Lyngdoh was leading in Mawphlang against Congress’ Kennedy Cornelius Khyriem.

-In Rajasthan, Vallabhnagar Congress MLA Gajendra Singh Shaktawat and Dhariawad BJP legislator Gautam Lal Meena had died.

-The latest trends at 10.20 am showed that Gajendra Singh Shaktawat’s wife Preeti Gajendra Singh Shaktawat and Congress’ Nagraj were leading in both the seats.

-In Dadra and Nagar Haveli Lok Sabha seat, Shiv Sena’s Kalaben Delkar was leading against BJP’s Gavit Maheshbhai by 6,250 votes, as of 10.20 am.
+In Dadra and Nagar Haveli Lok Sabha seat, Shiv Sena’s Kalaben Delkar was leading against BJP’s Gavit Maheshbhai by 23,039 votes.
 Kalaben Delkar is the wife of Mohan Delkar, whose death had necessitated the bye-polls in the Union Territory.

-In Mandi Lok Sabha seat, Congress’ Pratibha Singh was leading against BJP’s Khushal Singh Thakur by a margin of 5.968 votes as of 10.20 am.

-In Khandwa, BJP candidate Gyaneshwar Patil was ahead of Congress’ Rajnarayan Purni by 11,524 votes as of 10.20 am.